 The guitarist and songwriter who penned Poco's smooth-rock classic 'Heart of the Night' and helped define the band's later sound.

-Paul Cotton stepped into a pivotal role in Poco just as the pioneering country-rock band was at a crossroads, following the departure of founding member Richie Furay.
-With his soulful, melodic guitar playing and a knack for crafting radio-ready songs, Cotton helped steer Poco toward a more mainstream, soft-rock direction in the 1970s.
-His signature contribution, 'Heart of the Night,' became a global hit and the band's most recognizable track, its smooth groove and lyrical yearning capturing a specific moment in West Coast rock.
+Paul Cotton wrote and sang 'Heart of the Night,' Poco's most recognizable global hit.
+He joined the pioneering country-rock band at a crossroads, following founding member Richie Furay's departure.
+Cotton's soulful, melodic guitar playing and knack for radio-ready songs steered Poco toward a mainstream, soft-rock direction in the 1970s.
 Before Poco, he cut his teeth with the rock band Illinois Speed Press.
-Cotton's steady presence and hit-making ability provided a second wind for Poco, ensuring their longevity and leaving an indelible mark on their catalog.
+His steady presence and hit-making ability provided the band a second wind, ensuring their longevity and shaping their catalog.

 1928–1945